Bipolar orientation

+A bipolar orientation and st-numbering (right) of an undirected graph (left).
+A single source and sink are established, and all edges are directed from the former to the latter.
+Vertices are numbered such that the numbers increase along any path.

 In graph theory, a bipolar orientation or st-orientation of an undirected graph is an assignment of a direction to each edge (an orientation) that causes the graph to become a directed acyclic graph with a single source s and a single sink t, and an st-numbering of the graph is a topological ordering of the resulting directed acyclic graph.

-Illustration of a bipolar orientation of an undirected graph.
-A source and sink are established, and all edges are directed from the former to the latter.
-Vertices are numbered such that the numbers increase along any path.

 Definitions and existence

 Let G = (V,E) be an undirected graph with n = |V| vertices.
 An orientation of G is an assignment of a direction to each edge of G, making it into a directed graph.
 It is an acyclic orientation if the resulting directed graph has no directed cycles.
 Every acyclically oriented graph has at least one source (a vertex with no incoming edges) and at least one sink (a vertex with no outgoing edges); it is a bipolar orientation if it has exactly one source and exactly one sink.
 In some situations, G may be given together with two designated vertices s and t; in this case, a bipolar orientation for s and t must have s as its unique source and t as its unique sink.